Master of Arts (International Relations)

 - Alternate exits

-Deakin's Master of Arts (International Relations) aims to produce graduates who are able to demonstrate high-level skills of theoretical and empirical analysis and interpretation of global issues and events.
-In addition the course will give you a substantial understanding of the complexities of contemporary international relations.
+The Master of Arts (International Relations) aims to produce graduates who are able to demonstrate high-level skills of theoretical and empirical analysis and interpret global issues and events.
+This course will give you a substantial understanding of the complexities of contemporary international relations.

-The program also offers optional postgraduate internships, allowing you an opportunity to gain experience overseas.
+You’ll examine key contemporary issues and developments around the world, particularly in the Asia Pacific region.
+The program also offers optional postgraduate internships, giving you the opportunity to get experience overseas.

 Fees and charges

 The tuition fees you pay are calculated depending on the course you choose.

 The ‘Estimated tuition fee’ is provided as a guide only based on a typical enrolment of students completing the first year of this course.
 The cost will vary depending on the units you choose, your study load, the length of your course and any approved Credit for Prior Learning you have.